 - CSV (properties of the annotations only): Available both in the 2D and 3D views.

-Annotations cannot be saved individually, they are all exported at once:
+Annotations cannot be saved individually, the entire Annotations Layer is exported at once:

 1. Ensure each annotation has the desired name and optionally, a description.

-2. On the left sidebar, click Annotations.
-This highlights all annotations in the current view.
+2. On the left sidebar, click on the annotation layer's name.
+This highlights all annotations of the layer in the current view.

 3. On the right sidebar, select the export format.
 Clicking automatically starts the download.

-For projects created under a Pix4Dmapper license, annotations can also be imported in GeoJSON format, once they are exported from the Cloud.
+For projects created under the Pix4Dmapper or Pix4Dbim solution, annotations can also be imported in GeoJSON format, once they are exported from the Cloud.

 To import the annotations: